-Event-based Infrastructure and Consistency Framework - Update DE request with increasing Message rates performed well for the increased message rate.
+Based on the results depicted in Figure 6-8 and listed in Table 6-8, we determined that concurrent inquiry requests may be well responded by Event-based Infrastructure and Consistency Framework without any error.
+According to the experiment result, we identified that Event-Based Infrastructure and Consistency Framework major operations performed well for the increased message rate.
 However, after a certain number of messages per second, performance starts to degrade due to high message rate.
-We observe that after around 1060 inquiry messages per second for MoreInfo with DB access, after around 2068 inquiry messages per second for MoreInfo with memory utilization, after around 533 inquiry messages per second for Update DE, the system performance degrades due to high message rate.
-This threshold is mainly due to Apache Tomcat (thread scheduling and context switches) as explained in Section Figure 6-11.
+We observe that after around 929 inquiry messages per second for MoreInfo with DB access, after around 1178 inquiry messages per second for MoreInfo with memory utilization, after around 542 inquiry messages per second for Update DE, the system performance degrades due to high message rate.
+This threshold is mainly due to thread scheduling and context switches.
 Experiment results are depicted in Figure 6-8, Figure 6-9, Figure 6-10 and listed in Table 6-8, Table 6-9, Table 6-11.